KhaledHosseini/polygolt-dsa/README.md

 - `Not Good`:
   - Collection has no order.
 No Random access.
   - If LinkedList used for collision handling: Worst-case for search can be `O(n)` (All nodes collide).
 Average-case is not `O(1)`.
+- Programming Languages implementations:
   - CPP: [unordered_map](https://cplusplus.com/reference/unordered_map/unordered_map/) is an unordered collection created using HashTable.
 Another version is [unordered_multimap](https://cplusplus.com/reference/unordered_map/unordered_multimap/) that allows for repetitive keys. in the [unordered_map](https://cplusplus.com/reference/unordered_map/unordered_map/) version the keys are unique.
   - Swift: [Dictionary](https://developer.apple.com/documentation/swift/dictionary) is an unordered collection created using HashTable.
 The keys are unique.
   - Python: [dict](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict) is an unordered map created using HashTable.
 Also [Counter](https://docs.python.org/3/library/collections.html#collections.Counter) is a dictionary specific to counting of values (the key is the item you put in the dictionary and the value is a counter. on each insert, if the value exists, 1 is added to the count).
 [UserDict](https://docs.python.org/3/library/collections.html#collections.UserDict) is a wrapper class that allows you to create your own dictionary-like objects by inheriting from UserDict and implementing certain methods.
 It provides a convenient way to create custom dictionary-like classes without directly subclassing the built-in dict class. [mappingproxy](https://docs.python.org/3/library/types.html#types.MappingProxyType) object provides read-only access to the original dictionary's data.
   - Java: [HashTable](https://docs.oracle.com/javase/8/docs/api/java/util/Hashtable.html) is unordered, thread-safe.
 [HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html) is unordered map created using HashTable.
   - C#: [Dictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=net-7.0) is an unordered map created using HashTable.
 [ListDictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.specialized.listdictionary?view=net-7.0) uses a combination of array (for keys) and LinkedList (for values).
 Operations are all `O(n)` and it MUST be used for small collections (Less than 10 items).
   - Javascript: [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) is an unordered map.

 ##### OrderedMap via HashTable and LinkedList
 A collection of key-value pairs.
 While the order of the insertion is preserved, the collection is not sorted.